Skip to content

 Configuration difference:

-• Standard mode: Direct HTTP configuration with headers.
+• Standard mode: Direct MCP HTTP configuration.

 4. Copy the generated configuration from the popup